 Residents are able to recycle their household glass bottles for free at any of Council’s transfer stations.

-Thanks to funding from the State Government’s Department of Environment, Land, Water and Planning, designated glass recycling skip bins are located at the Cohuna, Kerang, Lalbert and Quambatook transfer stations, enabling all materials collected to be recycled and turned into new products.
+Thanks to funding from the State Government’s Department of Environment, Land, Water and Planning, designated glass recycling skip bins are located at the Cohuna, Kerang, Lalbert and Quambatook transfer stations and the Koondrook Depot (View Street), enabling all materials collected to be recycled and turned into new products.

 drumMUSTER is the national program for collection and recycling of empty, cleaned farm chemical containers.

 Chemical users pay 4 cents per litre or kilogram levy on eligible products sold in non-returnable containers.
 Containers are identified by a logo (sticker, label or embossed) which shows they are eligible for recycling through drumMUSTER.